-New this year: At the direction of the Utah Wildlife Board, the swan orientation course must be completed each year you apply for a swan permit.
-Additionally, beginning in 2022, hunters who harvest a trumpeter swan will be unable to apply for a swan permit for several years.
-See the article on page 34 for details.
+Important: The swan orientation course must be completed each year you apply for a tundra swan permit.
+Additionally, hunters who harvest a trumpeter swan will be unable to apply for a swan permit for several years.
+See the article on page 35 for details.

-Reminder: You must also follow the mandatory harvest reporting rules listed on page 15, even if you do not harvest a swan.
+Reminder: You must also follow the mandatory harvest reporting rules listed on page 15, even if you do not harvest a tundra swan.